Kithaeron/Birman_Schiper_Stephenson_algorithm/README.md

+# How to test this branch
+Open three terminals.
+Each type in one of the following commands: python -u src/main.py 0 python -u src/main.py 1 python -u src/main.py 2

 # Python Template
 This code is offered as a template for the course IN4150.
 This template is tested on Ubuntu 20.04 (should also work on Windows and Mac OSX).